Favorite Things to Do in Washington DC with Kids

 Admission is free, but lines always seem long.
-Save yourself some time by booking ahead online and skipping the line.
-Inside the museum, there are plenty of other exhibits, a couple of hours should be plenty of time with kids.
+Save time by booking ahead online and skipping the line.
+Inside the museum, there are many other exhibits, and a couple of hours should be plenty of time for kids.
 No photography or video is allowed and be sure to check out the gift shop, they have some really unique souvenirs!

 Old Ebbitt Grill

-This historical restaurant located near the White House has a great vibe, is centrally located, with fantastic food and service.
+This historical restaurant located near the White House has a great vibe, centrally located, with fantastic food and service.
 Lots of televisions for watching games (and entertaining the kids) and cheering on the local teams.
 The kids enjoyed burgers and mac and cheese while we enjoyed pasta and crab cakes.
 Lots of menu choices and they are open for breakfast, lunch, and dinner.

 We went for breakfast and the chicken and waffles were to die for, as was the stuffed french toast, and wait for it…the beignets.
 Those were definitely worth the wait.
 I kind of wish I was there right now, yum.

 This restaurant was recommended by one of my friends from D.C.
 Located in the Adams/Morgan area, this restaurant is a bit more convenient for those staying near the Dupont Circle area.
 The restaurant has indoor and outdoor seating which is wonderful on a day with good weather.
-The menu is a unique mix of Tex-Mex and South American cuisine.
+They serve a unique mix of Tex-Mex and South American cuisine.

-It is easy to be overwhelmed when planning a visit to Washington, D.C..
+It is easy to be overwhelmed when planning a visit to Washington, D.C. with kids.
 This list of attractions is only the tip of the iceberg, and there are many more we have yet to discover.
 There is something for everyone, regardless of age, and there are more attractions than you could ever imagine.